 That means if you clean your stains fast, you may have a chance at avoiding stains!

 You also have the added bonus of the carpet being firm and strong, which means the carpet terror your precious little kitty will undoubtedly cause, will be less noticeable and not nearly as easy to destroy as cut pile.

 However, unfortunately strength doesn’t always mean comfort.
 You can certainly find many “soft” “pretty” and comfortable styles of Berber too.

-Patterned Loop: The style we talked about above- where the loops are sewn in at all different levels to give the carpet more dimension and “messy” casual look.
+Patterned Loop: This is the style we talked about above- where the loops are sewn in at all different levels to give the carpet more dimension and “messy” casual look.